BHTY Around the Globe

 Editorial Review Time

 Papers submitted are subject to rigorous peer review to ensure that the research published is 'good science.'
 Peer review, and author revisions, are often the lengthiest part of the manuscript review process.
+There are no perfect papers, and most all will encounter at least 2 cycles for revisions.

-All manuscripts and associated material submitted to BHTY remain confidential while under review and reviewers are informed of this in their agreements, at onboarding, and throughout the review process.
+All manuscripts and associated material submitted to BHTY remain confidential while under review and reviewers are informed of this in their agreements, at on boarding, and throughout the review process.

-Proofs and reprints
+Proofs, invoices, and reprints

 Reprints and e-Prints may be ordered once published with a request send to the publisher at email@example.com.